zimfw/zimfw/modules/environment/README.md

 Sets generic Zsh built-in environment options.

-Also enables smart url-pasting.
+Also enables smart URL-pasting.
 This prevents the user from having to manually escape URLs.

 ZSH Options
 -----------